TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 Though not likely, imagine if a person's name contained the word 'LEGISLATORS'.
 When we perform the second replacement operation, that part of the person's name would also be replaced.
-This is unlikely in our simple template, but as our template grows, we may invite such disasters.
+This is unlikely in our basic template, but as our template grows, we may invite such disasters.

 * We cannot represent multiple items very easily if they are surrounded by HTML.